limine-bootloader/limine/README.md

 ```

 The boot device must to contain the `limine.sys` and `limine.cfg` files in
-either the root or the `boot` directory of one of the partitions, formatted
+either the root, `limine`, `boot`, or `boot/limine` directory of one of the
-with a supported file system.
+partitions, formatted with a supported file system.

 ### BIOS/GPT
 If using a GPT formatted device, there are 2 options one can follow for